Piet Pieterszoon Hein: Early life

-Hein was born in Delfshaven (now part of Rotterdam), the son of a sea captain, and he became a sailor while he was still a teenager.
+Hein was born in Delfshaven (now part of Rotterdam), the son of a sea captain, and became a sailor while he was still a teenager.
 During his first journeys he suffered from extreme motion sickness.

-In his twenties, he was captured by the Spanish, and served as a galley slave for about four years, probably between 1598 and 1602, when he was traded for Spanish prisoners.
-Between 1603 and 1607, he was again held captive by the Spanish, when captured near Cuba.
+In 1598, in his twenties, Hein and his father were taken captive by the Spanish.
+Hein was deployed as a galley slave in the fleet of Ambrosio Spinola, moored near Sluis for about four years, probably between 1598 and 1602, when he was traded for Spanish prisoners.

+In 1603, Hein became a captain of Kleine Neptunus, was captured again and imprisoned in the fort of Havana.
+His fate was unknown in his homeland, so a merchant Jan Gerritszoon Meerman went on a trading voyage to Cuba in 1605, with the intention to gather information about Hein.

 Naval career

 Dutch East India Company

-In 1607, he joined the Dutch East India Company and left for Asia, returning with the rank of captain (of the Hollandia) five years later.
+In 1607 Hein joined the Dutch East India Company (VOC) and left for Asia, returning in the rank of captain (of the Hollandia) five years later.
 He married Anneke Claesdochter de Reus and settled in Rotterdam.

+In April 1609 Verhoeff arrived on Banda Neira and tried to force the establishment of a fort.
+However, the Bandanese preferred free trade, as they were unwilling to limit their custom to only the Dutch.
+The VOC aimed for a monopsony on the spice trade so that the Bandanese could only sell their products to the Dutch.
+Negotiations were difficult, and at one point the village chiefs lured Verhoeff and two other commanders, who had left their ships to negotiate on the beach, into a trap in the forest and murdered them there in the end of May 1609.
+In retaliation, several Bandanese villages were plundered and ships destroyed; Hein was probably not involved in this action, because he did not yet have a military position at the time.
+In August a peace was concluded in favour of the VOC: the Bandanese recognized Dutch authority and a monopoly on the spice trade.
+This was a direct cause of the Dutch conquest of the Banda Islands (1609–1621).
+Hein replaced Verhoeff as the fleet's commander.

 In 1618, when he was captain of the Neptunus, both he and his ship were pressed into service by the Republic of Venice.
 In 1621, he left his vessel behind and traveled overland to the Netherlands.

 For a year in 1622, he was a member of the local government of Rotterdam, although he did not have citizenship of this city: the cousin of his wife, one of the three burgomasters, made this possible.